karmak-unity/karmak-unity.github.io/_posts/Standard APIs/2020-01-02-unit characteristics.md

 icon: "icon-truck"
 type: "api"
 comments: false
-description:   allows users to update Unit Characteristics values on active units in Fusion
+description:   Allows users to update Unit Characteristics values on active units in Fusion
 ---

 The Unit Characteristics API will be used to update Unit Characteristics values on active units in Fusion.